Here is a listing of some of our many performances.

 May 2015 - Jazz Night at The Bassment

-We are always thrilled to be asked to be a part of the wonderful jazz programming that Don Griffith organizes at the Saskatoon Jazz Society Bassment.
+We are always thrilled to be asked to be a part of the wonderful jazz programming that Don Griffith organizes at The Bassment.
 There are always some listeners who are new to Solstice, as well as our treasured regulars.
-We try to make sure that we have new tunes for both the Bassment and the Jazz Brunch, so tickets buyers can know they are not getting the same show.
+We try to make sure that we have new tunes for both The Bassment and the Jazz Brunch, so tickets buyers can know they are not getting the same show.

 I won't write about every Jazz Night, but we've loved them all.
 We've performed at the old Bassment and the new Bassment; the new Bassment is terrific!